FAQs about marriage counseling and therapy in Birmingham, AL

 6. Why do you do weekly couples counseling?

 Weekly appointments are so important and we believe they are crucial in our work with our couples.
 Why?
-Because we don't want you in therapy forever but, as therapists, it is helpful to go through the high and lows of your life and relationships.
-Oftentimes when you come in and say, “we had a good week, we don't know what we are going to talk about?”
-Those are the times, we can do the deeper, more transformative work because you are not highly anxious or discussing the crisis of the week.
+Because we don't want you in therapy forever but, as therapists, it is helpful to go through the highs and lows of your life and relationships.
+Oftentimes when you come in and say, “We had a good week, we don't know what we are going to talk about?”
+Those are the times, when we can do the deeper, more transformative work because you are not highly anxious or discussing the crisis of the week.
 This is where real intimacy builds between you as a couple and with your therapist.
 And more importantly, the research says weekly appointments will help you get to your goals a lot faster than coming sporadically.

 7. Why are your couples therapy sessions so expensive?

-We have taken a lot of training, spent a lot of time, money, and energy on our education, supervision and more continuing education learning more and more about how to move couples out of their old patterns into new ones.
+We have taken a lot of training, and spent a lot of time, money, and energy on our education, supervision, and more continuing education learning more and more about how to move couples out of their old patterns into new ones.
 We actually love learning about relationships and how to create rich, deep, intimate relationships.
 We don't cringe when we look for continuing education in this area, we seek it out because being competent therapists is so important to us.
 But because of this time, energy, and training we do, we believe our sessions are an investment in your relationship!

 8. Do you take insurance for couples counseling?